top of page

 So Danca Canvas SD 16 Light Pink Slippers

-All ballet students should own at least one Ballet Skirt for class/performance to be worn at teacher discretion.
+All ballet students should own at least one Ballet Skirt for class/performance to be worn at the teacher's discretion.

 Jazz and Tap

 Beg Adv- Beg skills based on American Musical Theatre styles.
 As our students advance we expose them to a variety of tap styles and jazz styles appropriate to their level of performance.
 Our focus at CDPA is primarily classical jazz style, lyrical jazz, and rhythm tap.
-Physical expression, expanded knowledge of the vocabulary of each style and fluidity of movement are a primary focus.
+Physical expression, expanded knowledge of the vocabulary of each style, and fluidity of movement is the primary focus.

 Dress Code:

-Contemporary dance techniques based on the styles of various pioneers of modern dance.
+Contemporary dance techniques are based on the styles of various pioneers of modern dance.
 Skill development in improvisation, emotional performance, and choreographic design.
 A strong ballet or jazz background is recommended but not necessary for level I students.
-This class is not always on the schedule and may be incorporated into Ensemble Corps curriculum.

 Dress Code: